sktime/sktime/docs/source/get_involved/governance.rst

 In particular, there can be multiple classes implementing algorithm A, and the algorithm maintainer of class X cannot prohibit implementation of, or make decisions on class Y.

+Expectations
+^^^^^^^^^^^^

+Without restriction to eligibility, it is generally expected that algorithm maintainers have a very good technical and methodological understanding of the algorithm they maintain.

+This understanding is typically present in inventors or proponents of said algorithm, but it is not necessary to be the inventor of an algorithm to be its maintainer.

+Eligibility
+^^^^^^^^^^^

+Anyone is eligible to be an algorithm maintainer.

+Anyone is eligible to be an algorithm maintainer of a specific algorithm that does not already have an algorithm maintainer.

+The presence of a specific implementation of a given abstract algorithm does not prevent anyone from becoming the algorithm maintainer of a different implementation of the same (or similar) abstract algorithm.

 Appointment
 ^^^^^^^^^^^